Published 10 Oct 2023

 - Ensure proper and effective use of PPEs and other assets toward workplace safety according to OSHA regulations.

 Case Study: Level 10 Construction

 The 181 Fremont project is an 800 ft., 54-story high-rise that will become the second tallest and most unique building in San Francisco’s financial district.
-Level 10 Construction’s goal was to complete the building on time, on budget and most importantly maintain the quality and safety of the structure and people who work on the project.
-Read more case studies.
+Level 10 Construction’s goal was to complete the building on time, on budget, and, most importantly, maintain the quality and safety of the structure and people who work on the project.

 Featured OSHA Inspection Forms and Checklist Templates

-This checklist is used to get insights on the general conditions of a construction site and whether or not it is compliant with OSHA standards.
+This checklist template can be used to get insights into the general conditions of a construction site and whether or not it is compliant with OSHA standards.

 Primarily based on Stairways and Ladders: A Guide to OSHA Rules, this ladder inspection checklist also includes guidance from OSHA Standard 1910.23 (Ladders) and OSHA Portable Ladder Safety QuickCard.
 Use this digital checklist to perform a quick inspection of the ladder and add photos of defects you’ve identified.